What is Sublocade and how is it used?

 Withdraw the needle at the same angle used for insertion and release the pinched skin.

 Do not rub the injection area after the injection.
-If there is bleeding, apply a gauze pad or bandage but use minimal pressure.
+There may be a small amount of blood or fluid at the injection site; wipe with a cotton ball or gauze before applying a gauze pad or bandage using minimal pressure.

 STEP 9: LOCK THE NEEDLE GUARD AND DISCARD THE SYRINGE